 Relationship of the Parties.
 This Agreement does not create a partnership, franchise, joint venture, agency, fiduciary or employment relationship between the Parties.
 Neither Party will represent that it has any authority to assume or create any obligation, express or implied, on behalf of the other Party, nor to represent the other Party as agent, employee, franchisee, or in any other capacity.
 There are no third-party beneficiaries to this Agreement.
 Neither Party shall make any proposals, promises, warranties, guarantees, or representations on behalf of the other Party or in the other Party’s name.

 Assignment.
-Transaction Endorser may not assign or transfer this Agreement without LFGN’S express prior written consent which will not be unreasonably withheld, provided that no such consent is required for an assignment or transfer to a successor in interest by reason of merger or consolidation or sale of all or substantially all of the assets of such Party relating to the subject matter of this Agreement.
+Transaction Endorser may not assign or transfer this Agreement without LFGN’s express prior written consent which will not be unreasonably withheld, provided that no such consent is required for an assignment or transfer to a successor in interest by reason of merger or consolidation or sale of all or substantially all of the assets of such Party relating to the subject matter of this Agreement.

 Entire Agreement.
 This Agreement, including all documents incorporated into this Agreement by reference, constitutes the entire agreement of the Parties with respect to the subject matter of this Agreement, and supersedes any and all prior agreements and understandings of the Parties, whether written or oral, with respect to such subject matter.